Skip to Content

 Cons

 Lastly, because cats tend to shed quite a lot, cat hair and dandruff could cause allergic symptoms to flare up.
 To be safe, make your bedroom a no-go zone.
+But if you can’t do without your lovable kitty, some hypoallergenic cat breeds can resolve that allergy issue.

 white cat asleep in human bed with coffee

-How To Change Your Cats Sleeping Behaviour
+How to Change Your Cat’s Sleeping Behavior

 tabby cat asleep with paws outstretched